Welcome to Galerie Slavik

 With indescribable grief we announce the sudden demise of the outstanding artist and our friend Annamaria Zanella, she had been closely connected to the Slavik Gallery for decades.

 Her wonderful creativity, the fascinating choice of material and her preference for Giotto´s lapis lazuli blue are reflecting in her sculptural and three dimensional jewellery art works.
-She will live forever in her great works.
+She will live forever in her great works and in our hearts.

 We will miss her shining, her bubbling energy, her breathtaking inner power and human kindness.